juvenius/du_ez_scanner/README.md

 # DU EZ Scanner
-Dual Universe Ore Node Finder Script, using the True-range multilateration Algorithm.
+Dual Universe Ore Node Finder Script, This script finds ore node location with just 4 points using the True-range multilateration Algorithm.

 ### Features
-- Simple Main Panel for easy unclutterd UI
+- Simple **Main Panel** for easy unclutterd UI
-- Help Panel for ingame help on how to use script
+- **Help Panel** for ingame help on how to use script
 - Finds the node location with just 4 points
-- Easily  add and delete points
+- Easily add and delete points without restarting script
-- Slider panel for a faster data entry (experimental)
+- **Slider Panel** for a faster data entry (experimental)
 - Script easy pause and exit shortcuts
-- Auto paused after point scan
+- Auto paused after finding node location

 ### Requisites